ampproject/amphtml/extensions/amp-ad/amp-ad.md

 # <a name="amp-ad"></a> `amp-ad` / `amp-embed`

+{% call callout('Note', type='note') %}
-NOTE: The specification of `amp-ad` / `amp-embed` is likely to significantly evolve over time.
+The specification of `amp-ad` / `amp-embed` is likely to significantly evolve over time.
 The current approach is designed to bootstrap the format to be able to show ads.
+{% endcall %}

 <!---
 Copyright 2015 The AMP HTML Authors.
 All Rights Reserved.